unixerius/jurassic-security/Course design/README.md

 - Post-its, other tools for the attendees.

 And of course we can have fun by adding *Jurassic Park* Lego props.

+# Gaining feedback

+It's a nice idea to prepare a Microsoft Forms, or Google Forms questionnaire where attendees can leave anonymous feedback.